microsoft/microsoft-ui-xaml/specs/ScrollingControls/ScrollPresenter.md

 This event can be raised by the scroll controller when the user attempts to initiate a UI-thread-independent pan, with touch or a pen, using the UIElement returned by the InteractionElement property.

+_Spec note:_
+_Mike: "It's only for the off thread case?
+So the controller raises the event off thread?"_

 The `ScrollPresenter` sets the ScrollControllerInteractionRequestedEventArgs.Handled property to True when it successfully initiated such a pan.
 This event is not meant to be raised when the InteractionElement property returns null.

+_Spec note:_
+_Mike: "The event is named "interaction" but the description says "pan".
+Is it just for panning?"_

 ## IScrollController.InteractionInfoChanged event